mufflyt/Opioid_Medicare_D_2014/README.md

 # Opioid_Medicare_D_2014

-Ridge_and_HeatMap.R - Creates the images.
+ReportFromDB.Rmd - Creates the data by cleaning it.
-ReportFromDB.Rmd - Creates the code needed.
+Ridge_and_HeatMap_DB_Rev1.R - Creates the images.

+## Attributions
 This was the original read.me from Dr. Jenny Listman:
 Explore and visualize data on Opioid prescriptions covered by Medicare part D in 2014, by MD, State, Zip.
 Data set includes, per MD, total number of prescriptions & number of opiate prescriptions.